 We imagine, we believe, we focus, we chill … we’re really good at lots of stuff.

 But one that’s missing from many of our manifesting resumes is this one:

 Many of us do an about face whenever something negative pops up (be it thought or emotion).
 As in … “Ack!
 Don’t think that!
 Don’t feel that!”

 Because when we deny or ignore our feelings (which is especially easy to do if we’ve been well trained about the importance of feeling GOOD) all we do is guarantee those “negative” emotions will hang around longer (in our body, in our vibration).

 The fact is we’re human beings living real life – and those full range of emotions are part of the gig.
-Good, bad or ugly – most of us are going to feel all of them sooner or later.

 Here’s what Abe said about it this month in Portland:

 We’re not encouraging of you to maintain connection and alignment all day every day, because step one is as important a part of the process as step two or three.

 Someone who says, ‘I want to be in alignment every single moment’ is someone who says, ‘I’ve given up expansion’.